 Do not use to identify commands or options that are not available.
 Use unavailable or dimmed.

-Guidepost

-Pentaho's installation and configuration guides incorporate a helpful "You Are Here" graphic that acts as an intuitive information map by informing readers about their progress, and how much work is left in a process.
-We call that graphic a "guidepost," and the steps that a reader performs are called "stops."

-Do not use the word "graphic" or "image" after the word "guidepost."

-Example: Please go to the next stop on the guidepost.

-Note: You should insert the word “guidepost” as the image attribute (the <alt> tag).

 H

 He, She, Her, His

 Avoid specifying the gender (he/she) of users or using masculine or feminine pronouns (his/her).
-This draws attention to an unnecessary detail in your sentence and causes problems for localization.
-To avoid specifying a gender, make the sentence active, use a gender-neutral term (the administrator), or make the phrase plural so that you can use "they."
-However, do not use a plural pronoun such as they or their with a singular antecedent such as user.
+To avoid specifying a gender, (1) make the sentence active, (2) use gender-neutral terms such as the administrator/s, user/s, or (3) make the phrase plural so that you can use "they."
+Do not use plural pronouns such as they or their with singular antecedents such as user.

 Correct: A user can change the default settings.